-The Gunners are hopeful of wrapping up the signing of the in-demand Chile star ahead of Liverpool, Manchester United and Juventus, with further talks scheduled over the coming daysEXCLUSIVE
+The Gunners hope to sign the in-demand Chile star ahead of Liverpool, Manchester United and Juventus, with further talks scheduled over the coming days.

 The Gunners will now try to wrap up the transfer of the in-demand forward with further talks in the next 48 hours aimed at convincing the player to choose a move to Emirates Stadium ahead of his other suitors.